Mkeko-team/i-am-very.gay/README.md

 - All project code is under the [MIT License](LICENSE)
 - Subdomain entries submitted by users are considered public domain (CC0)

-You're free to use, fork, or remix — just don’t be evil.
+You're free to use, fork, or remix — just don't be evil.

 ---